Charu-sarswat/Charu-portfolio-main/README.md

-# Charu Sarswat's Portfolio Website
+# Charu's Portfolio Website

-A modern, responsive portfolio website built with React by Charu Sarswat, a B.Tech student showcasing skills, projects, and professional experience.
+A modern, responsive portfolio website built with React for a B.Tech student showcasing skills, projects, and professional experience.

 ## 🚀 Features